surveycto/display-iframe/README.md

 ## Description

 This field plug-in allows you to display content from a web source in [an iframe](https://www.w3schools.com/tags/tag_iframe.asp) as part of your form.
 The principle tested use case is displaying a [web-published Google sheet graph](https://support.google.com/docs/answer/1047436?hl=en&ref_topic=1361474), but the field plug-in may work well for other use cases.
 The content to be displayed needs to be public so sensitive information should not be shared this way.
-It uses an internet connection to display.
+It uses an internet connection to display content.

 [![Download now](extras/download-button.png)](https://github.com/surveycto/display-iframe/raw/master/display-iframe.fieldplugin.zip)